 View requirements and course descriptions in the University Course Catalog

 The portal for the CSDCAS application process to William Paterson University opens September 1st at https://portal.csdcas.org.
 It is strongly recommended that you visit the CSDCAS "Frequently Asked Questions" page before starting your application.
 All questions about submitting, completing, and verifying your application should be directed to the CSDCAS helpline at 617-612-2030.
 All applicants who submit their application and all necessary materials by the February 1st deadline will receive a decision by William Paterson University by March 15th.
 In addition, applicants are required to pay a non-refundable $50 supplemental application fee to William Paterson University (this is in addition to the CSDCAS fee).
-The Office of Graduate Admissions from William Paterson will send an email to all applicants with instructions to pay the supplemental application fee.
+The Office of Graduate Admissions from William Paterson will send an email to all applicants once your application is complete and fully submitted with instructions to pay the supplemental application fee, and receipt of payment is due immediately.
+Supplemental fees will not be accepted nor will your application be eligible for review after February 4th, 2022.

 The deadline to be considered for the M.S.
 Program in Communication Disorders is February 1st.
-This means that all materials must be received by CSDCAS by this deadline.
+This means that all materials must be marked as received by CSDCAS by this deadline.
 Do not send any application materials to William Paterson University.
-Late applications will not be considered nor reviewed.
+Late applications (including late or unpaid supplemental application fees) will not be considered or reviewed.
 Applicants should submit the items listed below to CSDCAS:

 In addition to the University’s admission requirements: